developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to specify when an intent should be sent as the behavior for a remapped key.

-- If the value ***On Key Down*** is chosen, then the intent is sent immediately when the key is first detected as being pressed.
+- If the value ***On Key Down*** is chosen, the intent is sent immediately when the key is first detected as being pressed.

-- If the value ***On Key Up*** is chosen, then the intent will not be sent until the key is detected as being released after being being pressed.
+- If the value ***On Key Up*** is chosen, the intent is not sent until the key is detected as being released after being being pressed.

 - If the value ***,On Both Key Up and Down*** is chosen, then the intent is sent immediately when the key is first detected as being pressed and then again when the key is detected as being released.